fuankarion/Vision17/Lab1-Linux/readme.md

    Linux is free software, it allows to do all sort of things with it.
 The main component in linux is the kernel, which is the part of the operating system that interfaces with the hardware.
 Applications run on top of it.
    Distributions pack together the kernel with several applications in order to provide a complete operating system.
 There are hundreds of linux distributions available.
-In this lab we will be using Ubuntu as it is one of the largest, more supported, and user friendly distributions.
+In this lab we will be using Ubuntu as it is one of the largest, better supported, and user friendly distributions.

 2. The graphical interface